Inission AB Earnings Call Transcripts

 -

 Q4 saw 23.7% sales growth and strong cash flow, with EBITDA up SEK 20.8 million year-over-year.
-Non-recurring costs from the AXXE acquisition impacted EPS, but the outlook remains positive with targets for higher margins and continued growth.
+Non-recurring financial costs from the AXXE acquisition impacted EPS, but leverage improved and a dividend is proposed.
+Outlook remains positive with achievable growth and margin targets.

 -